First published by Practical Law Company.

 Import of electricity

-Approximately 50% of the energy consumed in Turkey is imported and according to the World Bank group, over 60% of Turkey’s production relies on imported energy.
+According to the World Bank group, over 60% of Turkey’s production relies on imported energy.
 The Turkish government aims to increase energy security by reducing this foreign dependency, focusing on untapped potential in wind, geothermal and hydro generation.

 In 2013, the European Network of Transmission System Operators for Electricity’s (ENTSO-E) Regional Group Continental Europe (RG CE) announced positive results from a trial operation which tested the viability of the Turkish electricity transmission system in connection with the Continental Europe system.